‘Kids Be Scared’: Texas School Gunman Bought Two Rifles on His 18th Birthday

-The 18-year-old gunman who opened fire at a Texas elementary school, killing 18 kids and at least two adults, bought two assault rifles on his 18th birthday and appeared to send some ominous Instagram messages just hours before the massacre.
+UVALDE, Texas—The 18-year-old gunman who opened fire at a Texas elementary school, killing 18 kids and at least two adults, bought two assault rifles on his birthday and appeared to send some ominous Instagram messages just hours before the massacre.

-Salvador Ramos shot his grandmother then crashed his car near Robb Elementary School in Ulvade at about 11:30 a.m. local time on Tuesday.
+Salvador Ramos shot his grandmother, then crashed his car near Robb Elementary School in Uvalde at about 11:30 a.m. local time on Tuesday.
 Police pursued him as he ran into the school with a handgun and possibly a rifle, Texas officials said.

 “As soon as he made entry into the school he started shooting children, teachers, whoever was in his way, he was shooting everybody,” Texas Department of Public Safety spokesperson Lt.
 Chris Olivarez said.